semanticist21/query-key-chain/README.md

 `'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list`, `detail` have been used or not.

-When `.all()` or any preceding part of the chain (such as `list` or `detail`) is invalidated, all cascading children, including those created with actions, are also invalidated.
+Invalidating with `.actions()` invalidates all cascading children, including those created with `action`.

 ```typescript
 const base = createQueryFactory("test");